202-546-3255 | 235 Second St NE, Washington DC 20002

 TMH does not give out room information or assignments prior to your check-in due to the daily changes in our room occupancy.

 There is no parking available at TMH except temporary, street parking during arrivals and/or departures.
 To unload or load your belongings, you may temporarily park in front of the TMH building for a period no longer than 20-30 minutes provided that the vehicle’s hazard lights are on and there is no police or other emergency.
-Additional parking and commuting information can be found here.

 Yes, you do need to bring your own linens and laundry detergent.
 TMH does not provide linens or laundry detergent.
 However, TMH does provide a comforter, a pillow, and an extra blanket for each resident.
+Tide pods may be purchased at the front desk.

 Yes, we provide a storage area for bikes in the basement.
 TMH recommends bringing a bike lock because TMH is not responsible for the personal property of residents.

+Check out our packing list for a list of what you should – and shouldn’t – bring!
 TMH asks that residents bring a reusable plastic cup or mug when taking drinks from the dining hall during non-meal hours.
 You may also want to bring a robe to use when traveling between your room and the bathroom, especially during business hours (9:00 am to 5:00 pm) because there are often male maintenance staff members on the resident floors.

 Such appliances pose a fire hazard and are not permitted in resident rooms.
 Several community refrigerators, freezers, and a microwave are located in the recreation room for resident use.
 Drinks are available in the dining hall and recreation room 24-hours a day.
 In the event that a resident needs to refrigerate an item for medicinal purposes, she should speak to TMH management about making special arrangements.